-How to Write Faster: A Series on How to Finish a First Draft in 6 Weeks
+How to Write Faster: Writing Tips to Finish a First Draft in 6 Weeks

 The ultimate goal of this series is for you to not only start a book, but to finish it.
 But finishing the story is actually more than just a checkbox and in this post I will tell you why.

+If you want to finish your story, you need to set writing goals that will push you to the end.
+This article can help you get organized.

+Why Are Characters Important in a Story?
+4 Ways Essential Characters Make Contributions

-Part of efficient writing is knowing what’s essential and what’s not.
+Part of efficient writing is knowing what’s essentail and what’s not.
 This applies not only to plot but characters as well.

+In order for a secondary character—or any character—to matter in a story, they have to work as an essential character that impacts the protagonist, plot, setting, or another important aspect that shapes or moves a story forward.

+This article teaches four ways that determine if (1) the character is essential, and (2) how they contribute to a story.

+It also reviews the major types of characters and ways to determine if—for the characters who don’t qualify as essential—you’re better off revising their role, or cutting them from the plot.

-What to Do as Your Deadline Approaches
+Deadlines for Writers: 3 Easy Steps to Try as Your Deadline Looms

-You’re down to the wire.
+You’re down to the wires.
 The deadline is coming up but you’re not sure if you’re going to be able to finish on time.
-This post will have a few tips and tricks for wrapping up that first draft fast.
-Remember, the goal is to FINISH your story.
+This post teaches writers three tips and tricks that will help you wrap up your first draft fast.

-Preparing Your Second Draft: What Is a Plot Treatment and How to Use it
+It also shares how to set manageable deadlines that will ensure you finish instead of give up your manuscript.

 Here lies the real purpose of the first draft: it works as groundwork for the second.

+After your finish a first draft, there’s still a lot of work to do.
+This can overwhelm writers sometimes, and that’s a completely normal feeling.

-In this post, I will show you what to do with your completed first draft, and how to treat it for all its problems and shortcomings.
+In this article, you can learn what to do with your completed first draft, how to take it into the second draft, and how to treat it for all its problems and shortcomings before you start your editing process.

 Write Faster, Write Better, and Most Importantly, Write!

-I’ve been asked more than once when it was that I started writing.
+I’ve been asked more than once when I started writing.

 The truth is, I don’t remember a time in my life when I wasn’t writing.
 I dictated stories to my parents since before I could write myself.
 I stapled paper together and made my own books.
 I wrote for fun, wrote to relieve stress, wrote when I was happy, and wrote when I was sad.
+I’ve been a short story writer, fan fiction writer, blogger, novelist, and a few things in between.

 I dealt with the unpredictability of the past year by writing two books, several short stories, and a number of articles.
-I’ve walked away from it every now and then, but at the end of day, I always find myself writing once more.
+I’ve walked away from it every now and then, and sometimes I find myself procrastinating and putting it off, but at the end of day, I always find myself writing once more.

 Writing lifts something in me that nothing else can.
 It’s joy, passion, and creation all rolled into one.